 1. Search for Cleaning Instructions

 Every type of fabric has different requirements when it comes to cleaning.
 Some can be only dry cleaned others can be washed in the washing machine.
-You need to know what the cleaning code means in order to properly maintain your upholstery.
+You need to know what the cleaning code means to properly maintain your upholstery.
 Here are some basic guidelines:

 - W – This means that your upholstery can be cleaned with water.
 So when you spill and make a stain, you can clean it immediately with water and fabric cleaner.